 You can use something like MarketMuse platform to do research and implement Topic modelling.

 I asked Stephen Jeske- A Content Strategist at MarketMuse about the importance of Topic modelling and the best way to implement this during a website redesign.
+He said:

 “Topic modelling can be especially helpful when redesigning your site.
 Unlike a blog post, where you have virtually unlimited space, you’re often restricted to how much content you can place on site pages due to design elements.
 Think of this as SEO copywriting – every word has to count.”